 Centre-Loire > Quincy

-Soil: The vines grow on sandy gravel terraces that lie on limestone of the upper Eocene.
-There are three types of soil: sand and gravel; sand; and silty sand.
-This terrain enables the Sauvignon Blanc grapes to fully ripen very early.
+Soils: The vines grow on sandy gravel terraces on a bed of Upper Eocene limestone and lacustrine clay.
+There are three types of soil here: sand with gravel, sand alone and sand with silt, a combination which enables the Sauvignon Blanc grapes to ripen very early.

 Climate: Temperate with a continental influence.
 Average temperatures range from -1° in winter to 25° in summer.
 Spring frosts pose a significant threat to vines growing on terraces, and wind machines have been positioned to help reduce that risk.
 With an average rainfall of 700mm per year, Quincy is, along with Reuilly, one of the driest and hottest vineyards in the Centre-Loire, with grapes ripening even earlier than in Menetou-Salon or Sancerre.